SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ### Task 5: Token Redis DB
 Now that we have the ability to (1) create, (2) refresh, and (3) validate a token, we want to store the User token in Redis.<br>
-We need a persistent way of caching a User's latest User Token, so that we can create the token once and then refresh as needed upon expiration.<br>
+We need a persistent way of caching a User's latest token, so that we can create the token once and then refresh as needed upon expiration.<br>
 If we never store the User Token, we would need to follow the `/authorize` login flow everytime our application starts up.

 In `OAuthRedisService.java`, implement:
-1. `updateLatestToken(String username, String tokenResponse)` to set the token passed back by Twitch stored at a key
+1. `updateLatestToken(String username, String tokenResponse)` to set the token passed back by Twitch as a `OAuth2Credential` object represented as a String stored at a key
-2. `getLatestToken(String username)` to fetch the latest token stored at a key.
+2. `getLatestToken(String username)` to fetch the latest OAuth2Credential token stored at a key.

 **Requirements:**
 1. Create a new Spring property for `twitch-chat-hit-counter.redis.oauth-token-database: 3`
 2. Create the beans needed to communicate with `db3` in `RedisConfigs.java`
 3. Key template: `"twitch#oauth#{userId}"`
-4. Value should be a JSON String of a Map<String, String> of the token metadata response passed back from Twitch's `/oauth2/token` endpoint
+4. Value should be a JSON String of a `OAuth2Credential.java` object w/ the token metadata response passed back from Twitch's `/oauth2/token` endpoint

 > [!NOTE]
 >